Guns N’ Roses Shout Wrong City, Announce U.S. Tour, Beat Up Donald Trump Piñata

 During that riot, Guns N’ Roses’ band member Axl Rose attacked a photographer in the audience and slammed security for not getting rid of the photographer’s camera.
 After he stormed off the stage, fans started a riot and dozens were injured.

-Guns N’ Roses were banned from playing in St. Louis, while Axl Rose was charged with four counts of misdemeanor assault and one count of property damage, and was fined $50,000.
+Guns N’ Roses were banned from playing in St. Louis, while Axl Rose was charged with four counts of misdemeanor assault and one count of property damage and was fined $50,000.
 That means the band’s St. Louis date in 2017 will be their first gig in the city in 16 years.

 On July 2nd, 1991 the "Riverport Riot" broke out in St. Louis during a Guns N' Roses concert!! #FunFactFriday pic.twitter.com/iyCyWDVDO9